AnotherKamila/bsdops/README.md

 The contents of this repository EXCLUDING the `debops/` directory is licensed under BSD 2-clause license, as indicated by the LICENSE file.

 As DebOps is licensed under GPL, the `debops/` directory and my changes in it are licensed under GPL.
-My apologies.